pieces-app/soc-II-policy/FAQ/Common.md

 - **BYOK:** Use customer's existing GCP Gemini, OpenAI, or Claude Enterprise licenses (**Important:** ALL BYOK configurations still require our cloud proxy services for protocol translation, authentication, and policy enforcement - true air-gapped BYOK is not technically possible)
 - **Air-Gapped:** 100% offline operation with local SLMs (no internet required)
 - Configuration can be set org-wide or per-user

+### Q: Can we set up our own API keys/accounts with OpenAI, Claude, Gemini, and other providers?

+**A: Yes, through our BYOK (Bring Your Own Key) configuration.**

+- **Supported Providers**: OpenAI, Anthropic Claude, Google Gemini (via GCP)
+- **Account Management**: You maintain full control of your provider accounts and billing
+- **Key Security**: Your API keys are encrypted and never stored in our cloud infrastructure
+- **Important Note**: While you use your own keys, requests still route through our proxy for:
+  - Protocol translation and standardization
+  - Authentication and policy enforcement
+  - Rate limiting and abuse prevention
+- **Alternative**: For complete independence from our proxy, use Air-Gapped mode with local models

 **Minimal Cloud Metadata (<1% - operational only):**
 - Authentication tokens (session state)